 Most of the world's equipment is produced in a small number of rich countries.
-In 1996, countries in top quartile of cross-country income distribution produced 78% of world equipment and countries in the bottom quartile produced only 1.3%.
-Rich and poor countries also differ significantly in their dependence on imports for equipment.
-While Nigeria imported 76% of its equipment, Japan imported less than 6% of its equipment.
+In 1996, countries in top quartile of the cross-country income distribution produced 78% of world equipment and countries in the bottom quartile produced only 1.3%.
+Rich and poor countries also differ significantly in their dependence on the imports for equipment.
+Share of equipment in imports is over 25% for poor countries and 10% for rich countries.
+While Nigeria imported 76% of its equipment, Japan imported less than 6% of its equipment (see figures 1 and 2 in the Appendix).
 Structures on the other hand, are largely domestically produced.
 Nigeria and Japan respectively produced 73% and 98% of their structures.
-World pattern of production and trade in equipment and structures is potentially an important determinant of composition of capital across countries.
+The world pattern of production and trade in equipment and structures is potentially an important determinant of composition of capital across countries.

 While it has been documented in the literature that aggregate capital-output ratio is correlated with economic development (Hall and Jones (1999); Caselli (2005)), capital composition is also systematically different across countries.
-The equipment capital-output ratio between rich and poor countries differs by a factor of 6.3 and structures capital-output ratio differs only by a factor of 1.8.
+The equipment capital-output ratio differs by a factor of 6.3 between rich and poor countries, and structures capital-output ratio differs only by a factor of 1.8.
 If we decompose the physical capital into equipment capital and structures capital, and conduct a standard development accounting exercise, equipment capital accounts for 26% of the observed variation in income, while structures capital accounts for 11%.
-To put it differently, according to this simple accounting exercise, if all countries had the same equipment capital-output ratio as that of the US, the resulting cross-country variation in income would reduce by 22%.
-If instead all countries had same structures capital-output ratio as the US, cross-country income variation would reduce by only 7%.

-In this paper, I ask and answer the following questions: What is the quantitative relationship between international trade in capital goods and the cross-country capital composition?
-What are the resulting quantitative implications for economic development?

-I construct a multi-country model of trade.
+In this paper, I ask the following question: What is the quantitative relationship between international trade in capital goods and the composition of capital across countries?
+To answer this question, I construct a multi-country model of trade.
 There are three tradable sectors: equipment, structures and intermediate goods, all with constant returns technologies.
 Each tradable sector has a continuum of goods.
 Similar to Dornbusch, Fischer and Samuelson (1977), production technologies differ across the continuum in the idiosyncratic productivity level.
 As in Eaton and Kortum (2002), I parameterize productivity levels with Type II extreme value distributions, which are independent across countries and across tradable goods.
 Countries differ in their average level of productivity for each of the tradable goods.
-International
+International trade is subject to bilateral iceberg costs.
+Each country also has a final goods sector which produces a homogeneous non-tradable good with a constant returns technology common to all countries.

-1For the purpose of this development accounting exercise, I assume a unitary elasticity of substitution between equipment and structures, i.e., $y = Ak_e^{\alpha e}k_s^{\alpha s}h^{1-\alpha_e-\alpha_s}$. y is output, A is TFP, k_e is equipment capital, k_s is structures capital and h denotes human capital.
+&lt;sup>1For the purpose of this development accounting exercise, I assume a unitary elasticity of substitution between equipment and structures, i.e., $y = Ak_e^{\alpha e}k_s^{\alpha s}h^{1-\alpha_e-\alpha_s}$ . y is output, A is TFP, $k_e$ is equipment capital, $k_s$ is structures capital and h denotes human capital.
 All variables are in per-worker terms except TFP.
-Following Krusell, Ohanian, Rios-Rull and Violante (2000), I set $\alpha_s = 0.117$, so $\alpha_e = 0.216$.
+Following Krusell, Ohanian, Rios-Rull and Violante (2000), I set $\alpha_s = 0.117$ , so $\alpha_e = 0.216$ .